aparis69/aparis69.github.io/_posts/2018-4-15-Terrain Erosion On The GPU.md

 ```

 The only difficulty relies in the use of the atomicAdd function because multiple threads can be adding or removing height from a point at the same time.
 This function only exists for integers, so it forces me to use
-an integer array to represent height data, which is not great when you have small details in your terrain because it will snap the values to the nearest integer.
+an integer array to represent height data, which is not great when you have small details in your terrain because it will truncate the values to the nearest integers.
 But I figured that you only do thermal erosion on
 big terrains and therefore on large scale (amplitude > 1 meter), so using integers is not that much of a problem.
 I use the same buffer for input and output which can lead to slightly
 different results depending on the execution order.
 My investigation led me to conclude that the results were not very different so I kept the most basic implementation in place.
 You can see some results in the following figures.